Doty, Washington: Climate

+Arts and culture

+Historic buildings and sites

+Doty was once home to the Doty Bridge, a covered railroad bridge that was one of the last remaining in the state.
+It was listed on the National Register of Historic Places but had its designation removed in 1990.

 Parks and recreation

 Many residents in Doty participate in the annual Pe Ell River Run that has been held since 1978.
-The event consists of entrants buying or building water crafts and floating down the Chehalis River from Pe Ell to Rainbow Falls State Park, where riders can float over a slight waterfall that still remains despite severe flooding damage due to the Great Coastal Gale of 2007.
+The event consists of entrants buying or building water crafts and floating down the Chehalis River from Pe Ell to Rainbow Falls State Park, where riders can float over a slight waterfall that remained after severe flooding damage due to the Great Coastal Gale of 2007.

 The Willapa Hills Trail passes thru the area.